 Biosparging increases the mixing in the saturated zone and thereby increases the contact between soil and groundwater.
-The ease and low cost of installing small-diameter air injection points allows considerable flexibility in the design and construction of the system.
+The ease and low cost of installing small-diameter air injection points allow considerable flexibility in the design and construction of the system.

-Bioaugmentation.
 Bioremediation frequently involves the addition of microorganisms indigenous or exogenous to the contaminated sites.
 Two factors limit the use of added microbial cultures in a land treatment unit:

-1) nonindigenous cultures rarely compete well enough with an indigenous population to develop and sustain useful population levels and
+- Nonindigenous cultures rarely compete well enough with an indigenous population to develop and sustain useful population levels and

-2) most soils with long-term exposure to biodegradable waste have indigenous microorganisms that are effective degrades if the land treatment unit is well managed.
+- Most soils with long-term exposure to biodegradable waste have indigenous microorganisms that are effective degrades if the land treatment unit is well managed.

-Landfarming is a simple technique in which contaminated soil is excavated and spread over a prepared bed and periodically tilled until pollutants are degraded.
+Landfarming is a simple technique in which contaminated soil is excavated and spread over a prepared bed, and periodically tilled until pollutants are degraded.
 The goal is to stimulate indigenous biodegradative microorganisms and facilitate their aerobic degradation of contaminants.

 In general, the practice is limited to the treatment of superficial 10–35 cm of soil.
 Since landfarming has the potential to reduce monitoring and maintenance costs, as well as clean-up liabilities, it has received much attention as a disposal alternative.

-A slurry bioreactor may be defined as a containment vessel and apparatus used to create a three-phase (solid, liquid, and gas) mixing condition to increase the bioremediation rate of soilbound and water-soluble pollutants as a water slurry of the contaminated soil and biomass (usually indigenous microorganisms) capable of degrading target contaminants.
+A slurry bioreactor may be defined as a containment vessel and apparatus used to create a three-phase (solid, liquid, and gas) mixing condition to increase the bioremediation rate of soil-bound and water-soluble pollutants as a water slurry of the contaminated soil and biomass (usually indigenous microorganisms) capable of degrading target contaminants.

 In general, the rate and extent of biodegradation are greater in a bioreactor system than in situ or in solid-phase systems because the contained environment is more manageable and hence more controllable and predictable.
 Despite the advantages of reactor systems, there are some disadvantages.